All Products

 References

-If you need to upload large amounts of data to a NAS file system, you can upload the data to Object Storage Service (OSS) and then migrate the data from OSS to NAS.
-We recommend that you use this solution if the Internet bandwidth of the ECS instance cannot meet your requirements.
+• To upload large amounts of data when public network bandwidth is insufficient, upload the data to Object Storage Service (OSS) first, then migrate from OSS to NAS.
 For more information, see Upload objects and Migrate data.

-After the data is uploaded, you can mount the NAS file system on the ECS instance or the container to which your business belongs.
-This allows you to share the data in the NAS file system.
+After uploading data, mount the NAS file system on the ECS instance or container to share and access the data.

-For example, you can mount an NFS file system on a Linux ECS instance or mount an SMB file system on a Windows ECS instance.
-Then, you can access data in the NAS file system the same way you access your on-premises data.
-For more information, see Mount an NFS file system on a Linux ECS instance and Mount an SMB file system on a Windows ECS instance.
+For example, on an ECS instance, mount an NFS file system on Linux or an SMB file system on Windows to access NAS data as if it were local.
+For more information, see Mount an NFS file system and Mount an SMB file system

-You can also deploy business applications on the cloud.
-Then, you can read and write large amounts of data to and from the NAS file system by using programs on multiple compute nodes.
-For example, you can Use NGINX as a proxy for File Storage NAS or File Storage NAS.
+Build business applications on the cloud to have programs on multiple compute nodes read and write large amounts of data on NAS.
+For example, use NGINX as a proxy for File Storage NAS or use Windows IIS to access Alibaba Cloud NAS.

-If you no longer upload data to or download data from an intermediate ECS instance, you can release the ECS instance.
+If the transit node ECS instance is no longer needed for uploading or downloading data, release the instance.
 For more information, see Release an instance.